clinical-genomics-uppsala/PrecMed1/docs/lab3.md

 ```

 The image output by REViewer is in SVG format.
 This is best viewed in a web browser such as firefox or Google Chrome.
+You can download
+the file called `case5.reviewer.DMPK.svg` and open it with your web browser.
 Examine the reviewer plot to understand the division of the supporting reads into the spanning, flanking and in-repeat categories.

 !!! question  "Question 13"